DES-Network/DES-Chain/README.md

-# DES-Network
+# DES-Quorum

-The DES Network is a fork of Quorum that adds some restrictions to its protocol, by limiting permissioned nodes to a curated whitelist controlled by a set of Regulators.
+DES Quorum is a fork of Quorum that adds some restrictions to its protocol, by limiting permissioned nodes to a curated whitelist controlled by a set of Regulators.
 It also ensures that all private transactions are privy to at least one Regulator.

 These restrictions are controlled via a smart contract that is deployed after the network is launched by the network owner.

 Key enhancements over Quorum:
-  * __Regulators__ - DES requires Regulators in the network, which are considered central authorities responsible for providing mediation, if required.
+  * __Regulators__ - DES Quorum requires Regulators in the network, which are considered central authorities responsible for providing mediation, if required.
-  * __Permissioned__ - DES enhances Quorum's permissioning to make permissioned nodes mandatory and adds a mechanism whereby only Regulators may whitelist a node that wishes to participate in the network and only nodes that are whitelisted would be part of the network.
+  * __Permissioned__ - DES Quorum enhances Quorum's permissioning to make permissioned nodes mandatory and adds a mechanism whereby only Regulators may whitelist a node that wishes to participate in the network and only nodes that are whitelisted would be part of the network.

 ## Quorum

-As mentioned above, DES is based on Quorum, which is a fork of [go-ethereum](https://github.com/ethereum/go-ethereum) and is updated in line with Quorum releases.
+As mentioned above, DES Quorum is based on [Quorum](https://github.com/jpmorganchase/quorum), and is updated in line with Quorum releases.

 Quorum's enhancements over go-ethereum: